-This article isn’t going to dive deep into the full topic of trauma (though there is some solid information and research out there), I’m only going to cover one aspect, and that’s changing your relationship with what happened to you.
-I’m going to share an acute traumatic experience that happened to me while trail running and how I’m striving towards changing my relationship with what happened, so that I can continue to do what I love without lugging around fear and physical symptoms.
+This article isn’t going to dive deep into the full topics of trauma or fear (read The Body Keeps the Score), I’m only going to cover this topic in general terms, focusing on one aspect, and that’s how I changed my relationship with something negative that happened to me.
+I’m going to share a traumatic experience that happened to me while trail running and how I’m striving towards changing my relationship with what happened, so that I can continue to do what I love without lugging around fear and physical symptoms.

 My goal of sharing my story with you is that something will be relatable and something I say you can take with you.
 Everyone has had something scary happen to them, we need to have some understanding of our reaction, we need to know what to do with this information, how to process it, and how to grow from it.

 This is not medical or mental health advice.
 This is my personal experience.